dsbowen/Hemlock/docs_md/tutorial/compile.md

 # Compile

-In the previous part of the tutorial, you learned how to run functions to handle form submission.
+In the previous part of the tutorial, you learned how to install and use extensions and third-party packages.

 In this part of the tutorial, you'll implement a confirmation page using compile functions.

 Click here to see what your <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.5/blackboard.ipynb" target="_blank">`blackboard.ipynb`</a> and <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.5/survey.py" target="_blank">`survey.py`</a> files should look like at the end of this part of the tutorial.

-## Why compile functions?
+??? note "Why compile functions?"

-Compile functions run just before a page's html is compiled.
+    Compile functions run just before a page's HTML is compiled.
 This allows us to make our survey responsive to participants.
+The most common use for compile functions is to 'pipe text' from a participant's previous responses onto a page.

     In our case, we're going to make a confirmation page for the participant's demographic information.

 ## Basic syntax